usnistgov/FIPS201/_Appendix/glossary.md

 information technology to achieve a common level of quality or some level of interoperability.

 Federation
-: A process that allows the conveyance of _identity_ and _authentication_ information across a set of networked systems.
+: A process that allows for the conveyance of _identity_ and _authentication_ information across a set of networked systems.

 ~~~
 \clearpage